 |Known co-infections||Babesia microti, Anaplasma phagocytophilum, possibly other rare infections caused by Ixodes ticks such as Borrelia mayonii, Borrelia miyamotoi, and Powassan virus||None|

 Cases of Tick-borne Relapsing Fever – United States, 1990 – 2011

-Cases reported most commonly in 14 states: Arizona, California, Colorado, Idaho, Kansas, Montana, Nevada, New Mexico, Oklahoma, Oregon, Texas, Utah, Washington, and Wyoming.
+TBRF cases are reported most commonly in US 14 states: Arizona, California, Colorado, Idaho, Kansas, Montana, Nevada, New Mexico, Oklahoma, Oregon, Texas, Utah, Washington, and Wyoming.

 Cases of Lyme disease and Babesiosis

-In 2015, 14 states reported ~95% of Lyme disease cases: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, Wisconsin
+In 2015, 14 US states reported ~95% of Lyme disease cases: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, Wisconsin.

 Ornithodoros hermsi nymphal tick from Mt.
 Wilson, California, USA.